Ir3nicuz/EgsEsExtension/README.md

 At least lcd expanding is possible be adding a number from 0 to 9 at the end of the name on information lcds.
 Based on the output line count parameter the script functions will first try to go ahead on a slave/follower display before wrap around to a second column on the first display.
 The lcd location is expected as top to bottom be increasing number.

 #### Example 1:
-Runs script function CpuCvrFll, draws infos on all lcd devices name begin with "BoxInfo1" with standard font size and no column wrap
+Runs script function `CpuCvrFll`, draws infos on all lcd devices name begin with "BoxInfo1" with standard font size and no column wrap

      - Lcd1 with CustomName: "CpuCvrFll:BoxInfo1"       -> Runs script function "CpuCvrFll"
      - Lcd2 with CustomName: "BoxInfo1"                 -> gets data from "CpuCvrFll:BoxInfo1"
      - Lcd3 with CustomName: "BoxInfo1"                 -> gets data from "CpuCvrFll:BoxInfo1"

 #### Example 2 (on the same structure):
-Runs no additional script(function), but draws infos on all lcd devices name begin with "BoxInfo2" with font size 6 and will wrap to a new column right next to the least after every 20 lines
+Runs no additional script function, but draws infos on all lcd devices name begin with "BoxInfo2" with font size 6 and will wrap to a new column right next to the least after every 20 lines

     - Lcd4 with CustomName: CpuCvrFll2:BoxInfo2:6:20    -> Runs script not twice, defines another display view
     - Lcd5 with CustomName: BoxInfo2                    -> gets data from "CpuBoxFill02:BoxInfo2:6:20"
     - Lcd6 with CustomName: BoxInfo2                    -> gets data from "CpuBoxFill02:BoxInfo2:6:20"

 #### Example 3 (on the same structure):
-Runs script CpuCvrSrt, draws infos on all lcd devices name begin with "SortInfo" with font size 4 and line/column wrap every 6 output lines
+Runs script `CpuCvrSrt`, draws infos on all lcd devices name begin with "SortInfo" with font size 4 and line/column wrap every 6 output lines

     - Lcd7 with CustomName: CpuCvrSrt:SortInfo:4:6      -> Runs script function "CpuCvrSrt"
     - Lcd8 with CustomName: SortInfo                    -> gets data from "CpuCvrSrt:SortInfo:4:6",